Umair-Habibx123/News-App/README.md

 ## API Documentation

-This app utilizes the [News API](https://newsapi.org/docs/endpoints/everything) to fetch news articles.
+This app utilizes the [News API](https://newsapi.org/) to fetch news articles.
 You can find more details on the available endpoints, request parameters, and usage limits in the API documentation.

-## Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Create a new Pull Request

 ## License